Akhtar Husain: Education and career

-Husain moved to Calcutta to pursue advanced studies which at the time was also a major center for publication in Bengali, Hindi and Urdu.
-But after leaving there in 1932, Husain went on to translate popular works from Bengali poet Qazi Nazrul Islam into Urdu.
-According to Husain, Babu Moolchand and Maulvi Abdul Huq as his two major life influences.
+In order to pursue further education, Husain moved to Calcutta, which at the time was also a major center for publication in Bengali, Hindi and Urdu.
+But after leaving there in 1932, Husain went on to translate popular works of Bengali poet Qazi Nazrul Islam into Urdu.
+According to Husain, Babu Moolchand and Maulvi Abdul Huq were his two major life influences.

 He also became acquainted with friends with the poets Saghar Nizami and Majaz Nizami.
 Huq upon reading Husain's works encouraged him to increase his attention to literature rather than journalism.
 Huq encouraged Husain to assist him in the development of an English–Hindi dictionary and the publication of the Urdu journal.
 After Husain agreed, the two of them moved to Aurangabad where they started Anjuman-i Taraqqi-i Urdu and worked for about two years.
 During that time, Husain also reviewed Urdu books under the pseudonym "Nakhuda".
 Over this time bonds between Husain and Abdul Haq.

 By 1935, Husain married Hamida, daughter of police officer and crime fiction novelist Zafar Omar.
 Akhtar Husain witnessed the historic 1936 meeting of Sahitya Parishad in which Mahatma Gandhi declared that Hindi rather than Hindustani (which includes Urdu and technically Caribbean Hindustani as well) be the national language of India upon independence.

 Upon this, Haq stopped all his works in Hindi, including the development of the English-Hindi dictionary, and Husain left Aurangabad for Delhi where he had difficulty settling for a career as a result of his application being rejected.

 He then applied to Sorbonne where he pursued a PhD in ancient life in the Indian subcontinent based on Sanskrit texts.
 His thesis adviser was Marc Bloch.
 He also briefly worked as a translator to support himself financially.
 He also later worked in news bulletins to write news analysis.
 He also worked with the Radio's Dictionary Committee.

 By 1942, Husain became Muhammadan Anglo-Oriental College, Amritsar.
 Mutually, he also translated a three volume autobiography of Gorky.
 He also continued to write short stories (Zindagi ka Mela).
 By 1945, Husain worked as an assistant in the education department at Simla, where he also got the opportunity to work for Maulana Abul Kalam Azad.